runtimeverification/k/k-distribution/INSTALL.md

 -----------------------------

 The preferred way to install K is the `kup` tool, which is based on [Nix](https://nixos.org/download.html).
 No knowledge of Nix is required to use `kup`.
-If you are on Apple Silicon, `kup` is currently the only way to install K.

 Install `kup` and `K` by running the following: